Rental Property Cleaning Checklist: Start Fresh & Impress Renters

 Clean the Windows

-Grab some Windex and start wiping the fingerprints and smudges from all of the windows in the living areas and bedrooms.
-Make sure to clean both the interior and exterior sides of the window.
+Use Windex and a microfiber rag to wipe fingerprints and smudges from all the living areas and bedroom windows.
+Make sure to clean both the interior and exterior sides of the windows.
+After cleaning them, open the windows to freshen up the space and ensure it smells pleasant for the next tenant.

-Not only will this make the rental look cleaner, but it could enhance the amount of natural light that enters these rooms.
-Natural light definitely makes your rental more attractive to potential tenants!
+Not only will this make the rental look cleaner, but it could also enhance the amount of natural light entering these rooms.
+The bonus?
+Natural light makes your rental more attractive to potential tenants.

 Wipe Down Door Handles and Light Switches

-It’s also a good idea to disinfect and wipe down commonly touched surfaces such as door handles on the doors and closets, as well as light switches.
-This is important, especially during the current times of a global pandemic.
+It’s also a good idea to disinfect and wipe down commonly touched surfaces, such as door handles, closet doors, and light switches.

 Clean the Floors

-If your rental property has hardwood floors, it should be too hard to clean them.
+If your rental property has hardwood floors, cleaning them should not be too hard.
 A quick run of the vacuum or broom can do the trick.
-However, if you have carpets, then we recommend steam cleaning them and lifting up any stains, especially if the previous tenants had pets.
+However, if you have carpets, we recommend steam cleaning them and lifting any stains, especially if the previous tenants had pets.

 Scrub the Shower and Tub

 Use bathroom cleaner to scrub down the shower and tub.
-Remove any water stains from glass walls or doors, and make sure to get in between tiles.
+Remove water stains from glass walls or doors, and get between tiles.
+Use a vinegar and baking soda mixture to lift stubborn stains from tiles.

-You’ll also want to clean out the drain of any hair.
-This may require some snaking or a simple pour of Drano if it’s clogged.
+It’s also essential to clean out the drain of any hair.
+This may require snaking or a simple pour of Drano if it’s clogged.

 Wash the Toilet

 You’ll want to get some gloves for this one.
 Make sure to wash both the inside and outside of the toilet.
-It isn’t the most fun part of cleaning your rental before listing it, but it is definitely necessary.
+Use a scrub brush for stubborn spots to ensure it shines for the new tenants.

 Clean the Sink